What is Takso?

 - provides users/managers with an initial set of 28 accessible and consistent evaluation methods, that go beyond the usual emailed questionnaire;

-- aggregates data from across the system or within an a program or organisation to provide consistent monitoring and governance and
+- aggregates data from across the system or within any a program or organisation to provide consistent monitoring and governance and

 - will communicate with other corporate systems i.e. scheduled marketing, traffic management providing numbers attending, dates, location etc.

-The Takso platform is a public sector funded initiative led by CDN in partnership with Australian capital cities and the Australia Council for the Arts, with other major urban cities, regional councils and cultural producers joining in trials to make Takso applicable to a diverse cultural sector.
+The Takso platform is a public sector funded initiative led by CDN in partnership with artists, cultural producers, regional & urban councils and National and regional arts and cultural agencies joining in trials to make Takso applicable to a diverse cultural sector.
 The product’s potential has received and enthusiastic response from Australian councils, trial sites and international arts agencies and has been endorsed by international local government peak body UCLG (United Cities and Local Government.)

 For more information about Takso please email: firstname.lastname@example.org